Valentina Proust

 - Doctoral Student

-She is originally from Santiago, Chile, where she earned two Licenciaturas (one in Communications and the other in Hispanic Literature and Linguistics) at Pontificia Universidad Católica de Chile.
-She also holds a Master's degree in Hispanic Linguistics and a certificate in Gender Studies from Universidad de Chile.
+Originally from Santiago, Chile, Valentina earned dual Bachelor's degrees in Communication and Hispanic Literature & Linguistics from Pontificia Universidad Católica de Chile.
+She further pursued her academic journey by completing a Master's degree in Hispanic Linguistics and a certificate in Gender Studies from Universidad de Chile.

-Prior to joining Annenberg, Valentina Proust was as an adjunct professor at Pontificia Universidad Católica de Chile, were she taught classes about research methods (Seminario de Investigación) and non-fiction storytelling (Narración de No Ficción).
-She also worked as a research assistant on projects related to incivility, journalistic narratives, and health discourses in social media, among others.
-Besides her academic work, she was a journalist for the Chilean newspaper El Mercurio in the Arts and Letters section.
+Before joining Annenberg, Valentina served as an adjunct professor at Pontificia Universidad Católica de Chile, teaching courses on research methods and non-fiction storytelling.
+Additionally, she contributed as a research assistant on projects examining incivility and journalistic narratives.
+In addition to her academic pursuits, she worked as a journalist for the Chilean newspaper El Mercurio in the Arts and Letters section.

 Education